Camino Portugués: Stage 4: Porto to Tui

 The minimum age for this tour is: 12 Years

-This walk is graded moderate and includes daily walks of 17-33km.
+This walk is graded easy-moderate overall and includes daily walks of 16-34km.
 You will follow a mixture of farm/dirt tracks, woodland paths, minor roads and close to the bigger towns and cities, some busier roads.
 It should be noted that on the section out of Porto there is a busy road network but there are some alternatives to avoid some of this.
 The walk is well way-marked and you will also be supplied with turn by turn route notes and detailed maps so you will have no problem following the route each day.

 The accommodation is a mixture of 3-4 star hotels and family-run guesthouses .
 All with private rooms and en-suite bathrooms and all offer a warm welcome to walkers, traditional hospitality and delicious local food.
 We do recommend that you book this trip early as the area is always popular and the hotels and inns do fill up early.